Xeryon-Precision/XLA-INTG_prog_examples/README.md

 ### What is `eds_docu.txt`?

 This is a human-readable reference exported from the EDS for easier debugging and script development.
-It typically includes:
+It includes:

 * Object indexes
 * Subindex descriptions